Abelian Squares and Their Progenies: Asymptotics

 \begin{theorem} If $\xi \in \Z^d,$ then

 as $n \to \infty.$ \end{theorem}

+This agrees with the already established leading-term asymptotic of $w_{(n, \mathbf{0}_d)}$ ascertained by Richmond and Rousseau in \cite{RR}.
 We shall derive the coefficient asymptotics of $W_{\xi}$ by applying Laplace's method on (\ref{enumeration}).
 The following version of Laplace's method for sums over lattice point translations, which is explained in \cite{GJR}, is effective for approximating sums over multi-indices.

 \begin{theorem}[Greenhill, Janson, Ruci\'{n}ski] Suppose the following:

 \begin{enumerate}[(i)] \item $\mathcal{L} \subset \R^N$ is a lattice with rank $r \leq N.$\\

 \item $V \subset \R^N$ is the $r$-dimensional subspace spanned by $\mathcal{L}.$\\